Table of contents

 We start by building the main functional parts on the web app to test the hypotheses with real users.
 Based on the feedback, we make appropriate changes to the parts.

-Then, we proceed with building a scalable backend architecture and kickstart the mobile app development.
+Then, we proceed with building a scalable backend architecture and kickstart the web app development.

 We completed the full cycle development of apprvl based on the MVP.